Crisp dumplings made with shredded Brussels sprouts for an easy and delicious winter treat.

 - Toasted sesame seeds, for topping

-- Heat olive oil in a large skillet with a lid.
-Add minced onion and cook for 2 minutes.
-Add in Brussels Sprouts, lime juice, and ginger; cooking until brussels sprouts are brighter in color and just tender, 3-4 minutes.
+- Heat olive oil in a large skillet.
+Add minced scallion and cook for 2 minutes.
+Add in Brussels Sprouts, lemon juice, and ginger; cooking until Brussels sprouts are brighter in color and just tender, 3-4 minutes.
 Remove from heat and stir in the parsley and cilantro.

 - Set up an assembling station with a small bowl of water, filling, and wrappers.
 Working with one skin at a time, place about 1 tablespoon of filling in the middle.
 Dip your finger in the water and run it along the entire edge of the wrapper.
 Fold both ends up (or corners if you are using square wrappers) and lightly pinch.
-Working with one side, pleat and pinch together making sure that once pleated, the potsticker is closed.
-Repeat with remaining filling.
+Working with one side, pleat and pinch together making sure that once pleated, the potsticker is sealed.
+Repeat with remaining filling and wrappers.

-- Serve with a drizzle of tamari and sprinkle of toasted sesame seeds.
+- Serve the dumplings with a side of soy sauce and a sprinkle of toasted sesame seeds.